 Questions About FMC?
 You can discuss FMC with Nancy Damiani, MPH, RD, CLE, Chief, Special Nutrition Services, by phoning her at (323) 757-7244 ext.
 251 or e-mailing her at firstname.lastname@example.org.

-Obtaining Our Forms You can obtain forms named on this page by clicking on the indicated links, accessing our WIC Referral Forms website page or phoning our Outreach and Provider Relations staff at (323) 757-7244 ext.
+Obtaining Our Forms You can obtain forms named on this page by accessing our WIC Referral Forms webpage or phoning our Outreach and Provider Relations staff at (323) 757-7244 ext.
 298. They will deliver any forms you request.